Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: System Model

-In this section, we describe our stochastic model for the power injections $X(t)$.
+We now describe our stochastic model for the power injections $X(t)$.
 Recall that in order to characterize the capacity region of the power grid, we have to estimate the following overload probabilities: We use the theory of large deviations to estimate these probabilities.
-Accordingly, in the standard manner (see \cite{Dembo1998}), for $\epsilon > 0$ we define the $\epsilon$-scaled power injection processes $X_i^\epsilon(t)$ as the strong solution of the $1$-dimensional stochastic differential equation (SDE)
+Formally, we model the vector of random power injections $X^{\epsilon}(t)=(X_1^{\epsilon}(t),\ldots,X_m^{\epsilon}(t))$ as the strong solution of the $m$-dimensional stochastic differential equation (SDE)